tperry2x-uk/OpenXTalk-Community-DPE/docs/development/C++-features.md

 #### Exceptions: PARTIALLY PROHIBITED

-The only exception that should normally be thrown or caught within LiveCode source code is `std::bad_alloc` for memory allocation failures.
+The only exception that should normally be thrown or caught within source code is `std::bad_alloc` for memory allocation failures.

-Catch exceptions thrown by third party C++ libraries used by LiveCode and translate them to LiveCode's internal error handling mechanisms.
+Catch exceptions thrown by third party C++ libraries used by and translate them to the internal error handling mechanisms.

 **Rationale:**